 LEASE’s commitment to customers

-- LEASE provides free advice on residential leasehold and park homes law.
+- LEASE provides free initial advice on residential leasehold and park homes law.
 Advice is available on the website in the form of downloadable guides, FAQs, podcasts and webinars, as well as interactive training.
-We also offer professional training services, a list of professional practitioners in the sector and other services.
 Customers can contact LEASE by telephone, in writing or in person and our staff will respond to all with understanding, courtesy and professionalism.

 - We aim to provide sufficient advice and guidance to help customers to understand: